-If you really believe an online blackmailer or extortioner is going to follow through with their threat to contact friends, family members, and colleagues, it may be in your best interest to discuss the matter with the potential audience as soon as possible.
+If you really believe an online blackmailer or extortioner is going to follow through with their threats to contact friends, family members, and colleagues (article: do sextortionists follow through?), it may be in your best interest to discuss the matter with the potential audience as soon as possible.
 While it might be extremely embarrassing and painful, it’s likely better for friends, family members, and colleagues to hear it from you first, instead of receiving a random message or image from a stranger (or reading about it online).

 Below are several other recommendations when bombarded with internet blackmail threats and attacks: